 Residential Care Facilities

-Residential Care Facilities for the Elderly (RCFE) are considered non-medical facilities, and they serve people who may not be able to live independently but do not need 24-hour nursing care.
+Residential care facilities for the elderly (RCFEs) are considered non-medical facilities.
+They serve people who may not be able to live independently but do not need 24-hour nursing care.
 Healthcare managers in residential care ensure facilities run smoothly and according to budget.
 They also manage large staffs that can include healthcare practitioners and nurses, food service directors, maintenance directors, and social activity coordinators.
-Depending on the size of the facility, healthcare managers also perform human resources duties; they recruit and hire staff and also manage relationships with residents and their families to ensure customer satisfaction.
+Depending on the size of the facility, healthcare managers also perform human resources duties; they recruit and hire staff, and also manage relationships with residents and their families to ensure customer satisfaction.

-Health managers are often referred to as healthcare executives.
-They are responsible for ensuring that facilities deliver high-quality care, the hiring and managing of skilled caregivers, acquiring the appropriate licenses and certifications for the facility, and overseeing resources, including equipment and supplies.
-They can be considered “the glue” of a facility, as they ensure that teams communicate effectively and are kept abreast of the latest research and education needed to do their jobs well.
-Often, health managers serve as a facility’s point of contact or spokesperson.
+Medical and health services managers are often referred to as healthcare executives.
+They are responsible for ensuring facilities deliver high-quality care, hiring and managing skilled caregivers, acquiring the appropriate licenses and certifications for the facility, and overseeing resources including equipment and supplies.
+They can be considered “the glue” of a facility, as they ensure teams communicate effectively and are kept abreast of the latest research and education.
+Often, medical and health services managers serve as a facility’s point of contact or spokesperson.

-A bachelor’s degree is the minimum academic requirement to become a health manager, but the majority of professionals in this role have a master’s degree and related work experience.
-The current median annual wage for medical and health service managers was $100,980 as of May 2019, according to the U.S. Bureau of Labor Statistics (BLS).
+A bachelor’s degree is the minimum academic requirement to become a medical and health services manager, but the majority of professionals in this role have a master’s degree and related work experience.
+The median annual wage for medical and health service managers was $100,980 as of May 2019, according to the U.S. Bureau of Labor Statistics (BLS).